Worlds

 </CodeGroup>

 Items can consolidate multiple facts into a single structure.
-Here, we assert
+This example

 <CodeGroup>